smedrec/smart-logs/.qoder/repowiki/en/content/Security and Compliance.md

 The KMS client configuration requires the base URL, encryption key ID, signing key ID, and access token.
 These credentials enable the system to perform cryptographic operations through the KMS API.
 The client implements exponential backoff with configurable retry parameters, ensuring resilience against transient network failures.

 Cryptographic operations are performed through a well-defined interface that abstracts the underlying KMS implementation.
 The framework supports both local HMAC generation and KMS-based signing, allowing organizations to choose their preferred security model based on their compliance requirements and infrastructure capabilities.
+The integration has been enhanced to support KMS encryption for OTLP telemetry data, ensuring secure transmission of observability information.

 ```mermaid
 classDiagram